Berlin gets unwanted Ronald Reagan statue | DW | 07.11.2019

 For over ten years, the United States has wanted to honor Reagan with a statue in Berlin.
 However, the administration of the capital had so far rejected numerous applications from US officials and dignitaries.

-Now, the United States is going ahead with plans to erect a seven-foot-high statue (2.1-meter) of the late head of state on the balcony of their Berlin embassy.
-It overlooks the site of the old Berlin Wall and the Reichstag building that houses the German Parliament.
+Despite this, the United States is going ahead with plans to erect a 7-foot (2.1-meter) statue of the late head of state on the balcony of their Berlin embassy.
+It overlooks the site of the old Berlin Wall and the Reichstag building that houses the German Parliament, the exact spot where Reagan gave a speech in 1987 where he called on Soviet counterpart Mikhail Gorbachev to join forces to bring the Wall down.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.